tadeusz21/AI_for_control_engineering/README.md

-Matlab simulations developed for AI in Control Engineering Course at the Faculty of Electronics and Information Technology, Warsaw University of Technology.
+Matlab and Python simulations developed for AI in Control Engineering Course at the Faculty of Electronics and Information Technology, Warsaw University of Technology.

 The repsitory contains:
 - NPL alghorithm